 Mobile home financing or manufactured home financing is a specialized market.
 It is even more so if you need financing for a mobile home in a park/community.
 Which is what most of this post will be about.
 A few things to keep in mind when you are seeking mobile home financing:

 It is highly unlikely that your local bank will give you a loan for a mobile/manufactured home in a park.
 When I say “local bank”, I mean Wells Fargo, Chase, Bank of America, credit unions, etc. They may offer financing if the manufactured home is going to be put on its own land (meaning you own the land and don’t rent it), but not in a park/community.
 If you plan on buying a manufactured home in a park/community (or on rented land) be sure to indicate that to your bank.
 They will assume that you are buying land and putting the home on it.
-If you really want to stick with your bank, you could try and apply for a personal loan.
-The personal loan does not put a lien on any asset because “you” have proved to be credit worthy.
+If you really want to stick with your bank, you could try and apply for personal loans.

 Loan pre-approval for mobile home financing is not common.
 Pre-approval is tough when purchasing a mobile home in park.
 There are so many variables that a lender has to take into consideration like lot rent, year of home, your credit, price of home, location, etc. So how do you know if you can get a loan?
 Find a home that you want to purchase, then apply for financing.
 The lenders will be able to able to help you because they can figure out your debt to income ratio, in other words, how much you can truly afford.
 I know it is the opposite of purchasing a traditional home but this is how it works in the mobile home financing world.